Kadeko/VRCBreeze/README.md

 - This prefab generates 4 animations for the wind direction:\
    Forward `(+Z)`, Backward `(-Z)`, Left `(+X)` & Right `(-X)`
    - Directions can be inverted on every individual bone.
-   - Animations are bending the root bones to create wind effect.
+   - Animations are rotating the assigned bones to create a wind effect.
 Perfect with Physbones!

 - These 4 generated animations are automatically assigned into a blend tree in `FX_Breeze.controller`.